The Mews Blog > 11 best ways of greeting guests in the perfect hotel welcome

-First impressions can make or break a guest’s experience, and the way in which you are greeting guests is very important as it is the first point of onsite contact.
-Your greeting is a way of making a hotel guest feel at home right away, so make sure you make it count.
-It’s a way of starting conversation and breaking down barriers established by the unknown, and is an opportunity to connect with people that can bring about great results and create a personal bond.
+First impressions can make or break a guest’s experience, and the way in which you are greeting guests is very important as it's the first point of onsite contact.
+Your greeting is a way of making a hotel guest feel at home right away, so be sure to make it count.
+It’s a way of starting conversation and breaking down barriers established by the unknown, and an opportunity to connect with people that can bring about great results and create a personal bond.

 Some of the simplest tricks to provide the perfect welcome are to smile, attend to the guest as soon as possible, and if you’re busy, recognize their presence and then go back to what you’re doing until you can help them.
 Asking and anticipating questions that they may have will help make a guest feel comfortable and like they’ve made the right choice when deciding where to stay.

 In this article we will discuss the 11 best ways of greeting guests in order to provide the perfect hotel welcoming.

 Best practices for greeting guests in your hotel

 We’ve briefly mentioned some strategies for welcoming guests, but now we'll look more in detail about some of the best ways of greeting guests.

 One of the first (and arguably most important) practices in greeting guests is establishing eye contact.
 This form of non-verbal communication helps the guest feel recognized even if you are tied up on the phone or engaged in other activities.

 Simply look them in the eyes, and signal to them you have seen them and will be right with them.
 Make sure to look them in the eye when you engage with guests for the first time as eye contact will indeed go a long way in establishing connection from the get go.

 Since first impressions are so important, it’s important to make sure your staff is dressed to impress.
 One way to do this is by providing uniforms for staff so that customers can quickly identify who they need to go to for help.
 Uniforms also provide a sense of professionality that simply cannot be portrayed when everyone is dressed differently.